mmularski/ckad-exams/ckad-tasks/exam-1/task-03-persistent-volume/task/task-description.md

 - Create a PersistentVolumeClaim named `exam1-pvc` with the following specifications:
   - Storage capacity: `1Gi`
   - Access mode: `ReadWriteOnce`
-- Create a Pod that uses the persistent storage to write data.
+- Create a Pod named `pv-demo` that uses the persistent storage to write data.
-- The Pod should write data to the persistent volume and remain running.
+- The Pod should write the text `persistent test` to the file `/data/test.txt` in the persistent volume.
+- The Pod should remain running after writing the data.

 ## Deliverables
 - All required manifests in the `prep/` directory.